IainMF/Mens_Rights_NZ/Discrimination/discrimination.md

 This definition is reflected in other human rights conventions, including the Convention on the Elimination of All Forms of Discrimination against Women.

 ### Acts and omissions
 Discrimination can be an *act* or an *omission*.[^11] For example, discrimination can occur when someone acts in a way that impairs men’s enjoyment of their rights, and also when someone *fails to act* to protect men’s rights when they are required to.

+In this article, I will refer only to 'acts' or 'actions' for readability.
+The reader should understand that often the terms include omissions or failure to act.

+#### Examples of omissions
-For example, the Human Rights Committee says States are required to ensure men and women have equal rights in marriage, so failing to ensure men have equal rights with women is an omission that amounts to discrimination.
+The Human Rights Committee says States are required to ensure men and women have equal rights in marriage, so failing to ensure men have equal rights with women is an omission that amounts to discrimination.

 > ...States parties shall take appropriate steps to ensure equality of rights as well as responsibilities of spouses as to marriage, during marriage and at its dissolution.
 Such steps may take the form of legislative, administrative or other measures, but **it is a positive duty of States parties to make certain that spouses have equal rights** as required by the Covenant.[^12] *Emphasis added*

-Another example, is monitoring and reporting on men's rights
+Another example, is monitoring and reporting on men's rights.
+As of October 2025, the Ministry of Justice website https://humanrights.govt.nz/ includes categories for women and girls but omits categories for men and boys.
+This omission impairs the recognition of men's rights on equal terms with women.

-In this article, I will refer only to 'acts' or 'actions' for readability.
-The reader should understand that often the terms include omissions or failure to act.
 ### Intent and effect
 Intent is not required for something to be discrimination.
 If an act, or omission, *has the effect* of impairing men’s rights, then that can be discrimination, even if there was no intent to impair men’s rights.